andrew/ultimate-awesome/README.md

 - [awesome-devops-telegram](https://github.com/palark/awesome-devops-telegram) - Telegram channels & groups about DevOps, SRE, and Platform Engineering.
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
 - [awesome-ops-system](https://github.com/yjq635/awesome-ops-system) - 收集了一些运维管理系统.
-- [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
 - [awesome-machine-learning-robotics](https://github.com/Phylliade/awesome-machine-learning-robotics) - A curated list of resources about Machine Learning for Robotics.
 - [awesome-readium](https://github.com/readium/awesome-readium) - ⭐️ Awesome Readium-related resources.
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.
+- [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [Graph-Neural-Networks-With-Heterophily](https://github.com/alexfanjn/Graph-Neural-Networks-With-Heterophily) - This repository contains the resources on graph neural network (GNN) considering heterophily. .
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-cell-detection-segmentation](https://github.com/blakeliu/awesome-cell-detection-segmentation) - Nucleus/cell and histopathology image classification,detection,segmentation.
-- [awesome-copilot-agents](https://github.com/Code-and-Sorts/awesome-copilot-agents) - ✨ A curated list of awesome GitHub instructions, prompt and chatmode markdown files for enhancing your GitHub Copilot AI experience.
 - [fucking-the-book-of-secret-knowledge](https://github.com/Correia-jpv/fucking-the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 With repository stars⭐ and forks🍴.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.